Aeonium tabuliforme (Haw.) Webb & Berthel.

 Dinner Plate Aeonium, Dinner Plate Plant, Flat-Topped Aeonium, Saucer Plant

 Sempervivum tabuliforme (basionym), Aeonium berthelotianum, Sempervivum berthelotianum

-Aeonium tabuliforme is a succulent biennial or perennial forming a compact, flat rosette of of overlapping leaves, up to 24 inches (60 cm) in diameter and only a couple of inches thick.
-The leaves are fleshy and light green in color.
-Its small, starry, yellow flowers appear in a raceme up to 24 inches (60 cm) tall.
+Aeonium tabuliforme is a succulent biennial or perennial, forming a compact, flat rosette, up to 18 inches (45 cm) in diameter and up to 2 inches (5 cm) tall, of overlapping leaves .
+The leaves are fleshy and light green, up to 16 inches (15 cm) long and up to 1.6 inches (4 cm) wide.
+Its small, starry, yellow flowers appear in late spring in a raceme up to 24 inches (60 cm) tall.

 How to Grow and Care

 Aeoniums do not like really hot or dry weather.
 They may go dormant in summer and do not require any water, except in very dry conditions.
 In extreme heat, their leaves will curl, to prevent excessive water loss.
 Growing them in moist shade will keep them growing, but their true growth season is winter to spring, when temperatures are cool, 65 to 75 °F (18 to 24 °C), and damp.
 In the winter, water whenever the soil has dried out.
 Test by poking your finger down into the soil an inch or 2 (2.5 to 5 cm).
 Too much moisture or allowing them to sit in wet soil will cause root rot.

 A sandy loam or regular potting mix is better than a mix specifically for cacti and succulents, since Aeonium need some moisture.
 If you are growing them in containers, repot every 2 to 3 years with fresh potting soil.

 - Succulentopedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus